 There’s such a wide spectrum of family values when it comes to screens and devices in our children’s lives.
-And we all want wholesome media choices for children.
+And I think we’d all agree that we want wholesome media choices for children.

 As you may know, I’m here to support you with Waldorf-inspired homeschooling.
-But homeschooling and parenting and lifestyle all overlap.
-So today, I wanted to bring you some options for gentle wholesome media in this Ultimate Guide to Wholesome Media Choices for Children.
+And of course, homeschooling and parenting and lifestyle all overlap.

 And at the same time, I embrace the reality that many if not most conscious, loving families in the 21st century are watching movies and shows…